gregalexan/pdf_website/README.md

 1) Rename the pdf in the format: `Company - Date.pdf`, where Date has the format `DD_MM_YYYY`
 2) Save the PDF in the `pdf` folder
 3) Navigate to `main.js` and update it with the name of the newly added PDF file, following the guidance provided in the comments.

+The PDFs are automatically sorted such that the 5 most recent reports are displayed on the `Home Page`.
+The remaining reports are organized in the same order and shown with pagination on the `All Analysis` page.